6 Ways To Cleanse The World

 The chart above shows the human population growth over the past 10,000 years, and just how much it has exploded in only the last 100 years.

-If you are thinking about having children I would encourage you to ask yourself the following question...
+If you are thinking about having children I would encourage consider the following question...

-"If I have children what will the world be like when they are my age?"
+"If you have children what will the world be like when they are your age?"

 Consider Adopting A Child